toptensoftware/moe-js/readme.md

 ### Escaping Braces

-Moe.JS doesn't provide any support for escaping braces outside of directives.
+Moe-js doesn't provide any support for escaping braces outside of directives.
 Instead, just use a simple
 expression:

 ```html